streamfold/rotel-docs/blog/2025-08-05/index.md

 ### Durable Pipelines

 You can hope for the best, but sometimes you have to plan for the worst, and telemetry pipelines are no exception.
 Rotel should provide the option to build durable pipelines with options like guaranteed at-least-once delivery, for receivers and exporters that support it.
 Rotel should allow telemetry to be spooled to disk or S3 when export destinations are offline for extended durations.
 We want to support durability with little to no overhead and in a way that is simple to configure.
+Check out the [RFC](https://github.com/streamfold/rotel/discussions/186) to join in the discussion on adding delivery acknowledgement to Rotel.

 ### OpenTelemetry Arrow